krishnavamsi2625/JAVA-COLLECTIONS/README.md

 # java collections
-It contains java collections programs for ec understanding
+It contains java collections programs for Easy understanding